-Ron Fuller seconded; motion passed unanimously.
+Motion passed unanimously.

-V. LIST OF PRIORITY PROJECTS
+IV.
+LIST OF PRIORITY PROJECTS

-Mr. Escalante stated that, each year, the Metropolitan Transportation Planning Organization develops priorities for unfunded projects.
-He said that these priorities are used by the Florida Department of Transportation to develop its Tentative Work Program.
-He added that the draft List of Priority Projects includes projects from the adopted Year 2040 Long Range Transportation Plan and from local agency recommendations.
-He discussed the draft List of Priority Projects and answered questions.
+Mr. Koons stated that, each year, priorities for unfunded projects are submitted to the Florida Department of Transportation.
+He said that these priorities are used by the Department to develop its Tentative Work Program.
+He added that the draft List of Priority Projects for this year includes projects from the adopted Year 2040 Long-Range Transportation Plan and from local agency recommendations.
+He discussed the project priorities and answered questions.
+He also suggested an extension of the U.S. Highway 441 (West 13th Street) Multimodal Emphasis Corridor Study be revised to be from State Road 331 (Williston Road) to State Road 120 (NW 23rd Avenue) in order to include the part of corridor in the SW 13th Street Charrette report.
+He noted that the Metropolitan Transportation Planning Organization would have an opportunity to provide comments on the Department draft Tentative Work Program later in 2019.